bsi-group/autorun-logger-server/documents/configuration.md

 - server_pem: Full path to the server PEM file (server.pem)
 - server_key: Full path to the server key file (server.key)
 - max_data_age_days: Maximum age of alert, autorun data in days.
 Set to 0 or -1 to keep all data
+- alert_duration_hours: The number of alerts between alerts.
+Must be between 0 & 23.
+A value of 0 will disable the alerts